-- Use an accurate tire pressure gauge. - Check the tire pressure when tires are cold, after the vehicle has been parked for at least one hour or has been driven less than 5 km (3 miles). - Adjust tire pressure to recommended specifications found on the Certification Label inside of driver's door.
+- Use an accurate tire pressure gauge. - Check the tire pressure when tires are cold, after the vehicle has been parked for at least one hour or has been driven less than 5 km (3 miles). - Adjust tire pressure to recommended specifications found on the Certification Label.
 Tire pressure information can also be found on the Tire Information label located on the inside of the fuel filler door.